shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ![](./images/Part_1_Step_2_6.png " ")

 ### **STEP 3**: Download the Connection Wallet
 As ADW only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
 The wallet can be downloaded either from the instance's details page, or from the ADW service console.
 In this case, we will be showing you how to download the wallet file from the instance's details page.
-This wallet file can be used with a local version of software such as SQL Developer as well as others.
-It will also be used later in the lab so make note of where it is stored.
+This wallet file is used to authenticate to your database so make note of where it is stored.

 -   Go back to the Oracle Cloud Console and open the Instances screen.
 Find your database, click the action menu and select **DB Connection**.